jank324/8mm-film-scanner/README.md

 You should now have a project that correctly shows that it is 16 fps (or whatever you selected).
 If you want to avoid having to redo this process all the time, you can simply duplicate the project when you need a new one.

 **A little trick here:** Duplicating with the keyboard shortcut *cmd+D* works even when the context menu item is greyed out.
-Only Apple knows why 🤔.
+Only Apple know why 🤔.

 ![Screenshot of a 16 fps .fcpxml file](images/fcpxml_frame_rate.png)